axperty/stackedblocks/README.md

 - Stacked Warped Stems
 - Stacked Stripped Warped Stems

-If you would like Stacked Blocks to have support for other mods, send your suggestions on [GitHub,](https://github.com/axperty/stackedblocks/issues/new) or you can also join the [Discord server.](https://discord.gg/yweZ2agkDw)
+If you would like Stacked Blocks to have more blocks, send your suggestions on [GitHub,](https://github.com/axperty/stackedblocks/issues/new) or you can also join the [Discord server.](https://discord.gg/yweZ2agkDw)